emahnkavarikek/01azure-appservices-webapp4container-b2c/README.md

 ![Image description](https://github.com/GBuenaflor/01azure-appservices-webapp4container-b2c/blob/master/GB-WebAppForContainer06.png)

-   - 1.User will Login or Register new account to the system
+   -	User will Login or Register new account to the system
-   - 2.Once validated by ADB2C
+   -	Once validated by ADB2C
-      - 3.If user passed authentication the system will redirect traffic to the application.
+      -	If user passed authentication the system will redirect traffic to the application.
-      - 3.If user fail authentication the system will redirect traffic to denied ui page.
+      -	If user fail authentication the system will redirect traffic to denied ui page.